-- Storm water and spill prevention related topics were included in many online courses and presentations during the reporting period: Twenty (20) individuals completed the "Storm Water Pollution Prevention" course, 20 individuals completed the "Spill Prevention, Contingency and Countermeasures" course, 62 employees completed the Small Spill Response training, 33 individuals completed Chemical Safety and Chemical Storage training, and 12 individuals completed the Hazardous Material and Hazardous Waste training in fall 2023.
-Additionally, storm water education, protection of surface water/watershed, and the Flint River are covered as part of classroom and Hazard Communication training, when these are offered in person.
-Storm water topics are also covered during an online annual health and safety training for Resident Assistants and desk staff in the Housing and Residential Life Department. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-F conducted 46 hazardous waste area inspections.
+- Stormwater and spill prevention related topics were included in many online courses and presentations during the reporting period: Ten (10) individuals completed the "Stormwater Pollution Prevention" course, nine (9) individuals completed the "Spill Prevention, Contingency and Countermeasures" course, 60 employees completed the Small Spill Response training, 83 individuals completed Chemical Safety and Chemical Storage training, 18 completed laboratory chemical waste training, and seven (7) individuals completed the Hazardous Material and Hazardous Waste training in fall 2024.
+Additionally, stormwater education, protection of surface water/watershed, and the Flint River are covered as part of classroom and Hazard Communication training, when these are offered in person.
+Stormwater topics are also covered during an annual health and safety training for Resident Assistants and desk staff in the Housing and Residential Life Department. - In addition to the routine area inspections related to the SWPPP and SPCC programs, EHS-F conducted 48 hazardous waste area inspections.
+EHS-F also conducted 38 laboratory inspections during this reporting period.
 These inspections do not include regular lab self-audits conducted by the individual departments including, Biology, Computer Science, Engineering, and Physics (CSEP), and Chemistry/Biochemistry, etc. - EHS-F routinely inspects loading dock areas that are used by food service vendors and their suppliers to ensure waste materials, such as grease, are being properly stored and managed.